yurirodnov/dayplanner/README.md

-Create plan for day, be effective and succesful :D
+Create plan for day, be effective and succesful😁